big-toni/react-native-bottom-sheet/README.md

 ## Setup

-This library is available on npm, install it with: `npm i react-native-simple-bottom-sheet` or `yarn add react-native-simple-bottom-sheet`.
+This library is available on npm, install it with: `npm i @big-toni/react-native-bottom-sheet` or `yarn add @big-toni/react-native-bottom-sheet`.

 ## Usage